 Reconfigure identity constructions and power differences in our globalised world

 The programme combines a thorough grounding in the historiography and contemporary state of Gender Studies as a discipline with intensive training in the critical practice of cultural theories and epistemologies from feminist, postcolonial, critical race, and queer perspectives.
-In a highly interdisciplinary setting and with academic staff and fellow students representing a range of fields from anthropology to literary studies, you will be trained to apply these theories to the analysis of representations of gender in artistic practices, literary texts, political discourses and (new) media and technology.
+In a highly interdisciplinary setting and with academic staff and fellow students representing a range of fields in the Humanities and Social Sciences, you will be trained to apply these theories to the analysis of representations of gender in artistic practices, literary texts, political discourses and (new) media and technology.
 The international and intellectually challenging setting of this programme offers you the opportunity to broaden your horizon and to build an academic and professional network.

 Epistemology, politics, and ethics

-Utrecht University’s Research Master in Gender Studies is one of Europe’s most advanced interdisciplinary teaching and research programme in Gender Studies.
-Our research-focussed programme prepares students for postgraduate or PhD work in Gender Studies and related fields.
+Utrecht University’s research MA in Gender Studies is one of Europe’s most successful interdisciplinary teaching and research programmes in Gender Studies.
+Our research-focused programme also prepares students for PhD work in Gender Studies and related fields.